wuciawe/wuciawe.github.io/_posts/2017-02-20-notes-on-reflection.md

 any class name followed by `.class` evalutes to a class object.
 For example, `int[].class` gives the class object of array of ints.

-The `Class` also privides a static method `forName` to obtain the class object.
+The `Class` also provides a static method `forName` to obtain the class object.
 For arrays, the name is coded as: `[B` as `byte` array, `[C` as `char` array, `[D` as `double` array, `[F` as `float` array, `[I` as `int` array, `[J` as long array, `[L<type>;` for reference `type` array, `[S` as `short` array, and `[Z` as `boolean` array.